Team

 Yolanda.K.Prado@kpchr.org

-• Yolanda Prado has over decades of experience working in the clinical research field, including over 15 years of experience working in oncology research.
+• Yolanda Prado has over two decades of experience working in the clinical research field, including over 15 years of experience working in oncology research.
 Since joining CHR in 2018, she has served as project manager for studies on cancer etiology, prevention, and early detection; genetic risk analysis in ovarian cancer; vaccine safety and effectiveness; herpes infection and diagnosis of dementia; and COVID.
 Prado earned her BS degree from Eastern Oregon University and studied in the areas of pre-nursing, genetics, and psychology.
 She is a Certified Clinical Research Professional (CCRP).

 • Ana Reyes, MBA